longrnt/Food-Labeling/README.md

 ## 📌 Goals

 * ✅ Store and manage millions of food items
+* ✅ Query foods by one or more labels (AND logic)
+* ✅ View label usage stats (how many food items per each label)
 * ✅ Assign and manage labels with full many-to-many support
-* ✅ Query foods by one or more labels (AND logic)
 * ✅ Provide simple UI and REST APIs

 ---